michaell308/Business_Card_Parser/README.md

 * 0-3 non-digits: hypen or space/hypen/space
 * 4 digits: last four digits of the phone number

-If no phone number is found, then the phone number will be an empty string
+If no phone number is found, then the phone number will be an empty string.

 #### Email Address:
-The email address is extracted by taking the first line that contains an '@' symbol If no '@' symbol is found, then the email address will be an empty string
+The email address is extracted by taking the first line that contains an '@' symbol.
+If no '@' symbol is found, then the email address will be an empty string.